1979 NBA playoffs: (1) Seattle SuperSonics vs. (3) Phoenix Suns

-With the score 112-104 in Favor of Seattle with just 20 seconds left, it appeared to be all over, but the Phoenix Suns would not quit easily.
-They immediately went on a 6-0 run in just 16 seconds, at the end of the run with 7 seconds to go, Paul Westphal stole an inbounds pass and then drove to the basket for a score, who was fouled by Wally Walker of the Sonics, making it just a 2 point game and sending Westphal to the line with just 4 seconds left, This allowed Suns Coach John MacLeod to call a timeout to decide what to do on the free throw attempt, The Suns elected to intentionally miss in hoping for an offensive rebound, but the rebound went to the Sonics' Jack Sikma, who then made both free throws to give the Sonics the Western Conference for the 2nd straight year.
+With the score 112–104 in favor of Seattle with just 20 seconds left, it appeared to be all over, but the Phoenix Suns would not quit easily.
+After the Suns scored 4 unanswered points, Paul Westphal stole an inbounds pass and drove to the basket for a score, getting fouled by Wally Walker.
+This made it a 2-point game and sent Westphal to the line with just 4 seconds left.
+Suns coach John MacLeod called a timeout to decide what to do on the free throw attempt.
+The Suns elected to intentionally miss and try to score off an offensive rebound, but the rebound went to the Sonics' Jack Sikma, who was intentionally fouled and made both free throws to give the Sonics the Western Conference for the 2nd straight year.

-This was the second playoff meeting between these two teams, with the Suns winning the only meeting.
+This was the second playoff meeting between these two teams, with the Suns winning the previous meeting.